-This is a really easy dessert dish that will impress.
+These bourbon poached peaches are a really easy dessert dish that will be sure to impress.
 The peaches can be poached ahead of time and then just serve when you’re ready.
 The poaching liquid is reduced to make a lovely thick Bourbon sauce and then I topped the peaches with a creamy vanilla ice cream.

 Go ahead, make them this weekend and impress your friends and family.

 If you’ve tried these Bourbon Poached Peaches or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
 I love to hear from my readers!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.